 Such a conflicted time.
 But as a father of rapidly departing children, I think that the memories are the most painful part of life.
 While you are experiencing the picnics, the vacations on the beach, the nights playing basketball in the dark, the Christmas mornings, the days on a lake in a boat, the poverty, the struggling, the days before they all had cell phones—life was full and rich.
 And they are leaving the nest in rapid fire, just like they entered the nest, rapid fire, like little grenades into our family, changing everything, demanding much, but bringing incalculable happiness and meaning and beauty.
 What a life, and it’s not even over.

 Like many people, I was deeply saddened by the death of Philip Seymour Hoffman.
 He had some great lead roles (Synecdoche New York, The Master, Doubt, and of course his Oscar-winning performance in Capote which I wasn’t crazy about).
-But we also remember him for many minor roles in which he showed he could steal the show (The Big Lebowski, Punch Drunk Love, Magnolia).
+But we also remember him for many minor roles in which he showed he could steal the: The Big Lebowski, Punch Drunk Love, Magnolia.

-I wonder if he knew how strong the love is that many of us feel toward him. he wasn’t Brad Pitt or George Clooney.
+I wonder if he knew how beloved he was by his viewers like me.
+He wasn’t Brad Pitt or George Clooney.
 He was never the “most sexy man in Hollywood.”
-But we love him more than a lot actors and feel his loss especially.
+But we love him more than a lot of other actors and feel his loss especially.
 I suppose it is a very common experience to love an actor so much that you feel like you are friends even if you’ve never met.
 We feel that way, but we have to remind ourselves that the feeling is not mutual.
 He or she doesn’t know us, hasn’t seen us in hours and hours of emotional situations, does not have heroic associations with us, has not wept at our suffering etc.

 He died young (only 46) from a heroin overdose.
 Now, I’m just speculating here.
 Don’t freak out over what I’m about to say.
 In fact, if you disagree, feel free to leave a comment and explain where I’m off base.
 But if someone is going to die, is there any better way to go than by a heroin overdose?

-And of course I do not want to suggest that heroin or any drug is anything but dangerous.
-And the dangers of drugs runs from a little to extremely dangerous, with heroin being probably the most extremely dangerous because of the risk of addiction and self-destruction.
+And of course, I do not want to suggest that heroin or any drug is anything but dangerous.
+And the dangers of drugs run from a little to extremely dangerous, with heroin being probably the most extremely dangerous because of the risk of addiction and self-destruction.
 So I’m not saying drugs are okay.

 He was not mauled by a bear, or from complications due to being hit by a car.
 He was not in 15 to 20 minutes of terror waiting for his crippled plane to hit the ground.
 He did not die a long painful death of tuberculosis or flesh-eating bacteria.